 - Pharmacy Opioid Quick Reference Guide

-Some drugs require a prior authorization (PA), or Molina’s approval, for a specific medication or a certain amount of a medication.
+Some drugs require a PA, or Molina's approval, for a specific medication or a certain amount of a medication.
 If a drug requires a PA, we must approve the request before the member can get the medication.
 Reasons why we may not approve a request include, but are not limited to:

 Some drugs may also have quantity (amount) limits.
 Drugs that we never cover include:

-For a complete list of non-covered/excluded drugs, please see the Excluded Medications section of our PDF.
+For a complete list of non-covered/excluded drugs, please see the Excluded Medications section of our Formulary PDF.

 Considerations for Submitting a PA Request